Ida victims move from tent camps to trailers 4 months later

 SCHRIEVER, La.
-(AP) — More than four months after Hurricane Ida destroyed or did major damage to their houses, some south Louisiana residents are just now moving from tent camps to government-supplied trailer homes.
+(AP) — More than four months after Hurricane Ida destroyed or did major damage to their houses, some Louisiana residents are just now moving from tent camps to government-supplied mobile homes and RV trailers.

-Shantell Campbell of Houma and her three school-aged children moved last week from a tent camp to one of dozens of trailer homes paid for by the Federal Emergency Management Agency at a field in Schriever, about 11 miles (18 kilometers) away.
+Shantell Campbell of Houma and her three school-aged children moved last week from a camp to one of dozens of RV trailers provided through a state test program and paid for by the Federal Emergency Management Agency at a field in Schriever, about 11 miles (18 kilometers) away.

 “I’m grateful,” Campbell told The Courier.
 “There’s still people trying just to get here.”